Orlando may have won last year’s War on I-4, but does it defeat Tampa when it comes to where to live?

 Which city is best for raising a family?

-Tampa’s Hillsborough County Public School system made Moveto.com’s list of “10 Best School Districts in Florida.”
-(The #2 spot went to Seminole County Public Schools, which is just north of Orlando.)
+Tampa’s Hillsborough County Public School system and Central Florida’s Seminole County Public Schools both made Moveto.com’s list of “10 Best School Districts in Florida.”

-Both cities’ crime rates are higher than the national average, but Tampa has Orlando beat.
-Orlando has significantly more violent crime incidents than its bayside cousin.
+Both cities’ crime rates are higher than the national average, but Tampa has Orlando beat with a lower violent crime and property crime rate.
 However, these statistics overlook the fact that there are very safe pockets in both areas.